-Loans Receivable and Allowance for Loan Losses (Including Collateral Dependent Impaired Loans Receivable)
+Loans Receivable and Allowance for Expected Credit Losses

-Loans receivable are presented at cost net of an allowance for loan losses.
-The allowance for loan losses is an estimate of expected losses of loan principal due to borrower non-performance and is determined under Root Capital's allowance for loan losses policy.
-All outstanding loans are risk-rated on a regular basis, based on performance factors related to compliance with covenants and reporting requirements, production, management, buyers and other factors.
+Loans receivable are presented at cost net of an allowance for expected credit losses.
+The allowance for expected credit losses is an estimate of expected losses of loan principal and interest due to borrower non-performance and is determined under Root Capital's allowance for expected credit losses policy.
+All outstanding loans are risk-rated on a regular basis based on performance factors related to compliance with terms including covenants and reporting requirements, production, management, buyers and other factors.
 A risk rating score combined with a financial review and delinquency level are used to systematically classify the risk level of each loan.
+Loans receivable are pooled based on sharing specific risk factors which are reassessed on a periodic basis.
 The allowance is an amount that management believes will be adequate to absorb losses on existing loans that may become uncollectible.